wasaCheney/wasaCheney.github.io/_pages/about.md

 These days I am struggling for my Ph.D. thesis.
 ======
-Deep Generative models and its application on remote sensing images.
+Deep Generative Models and Its Application on Remote Sensing Images.

 Getting started
 ======